rpi-iot-projects/2026-Team-10-Laser-Audio-Speaker/README.md

 # 2026-Team-10-Laser-Audio-Speaker
 ## LiFi File Transfer

 A OOK modulation laser file transfer system using two Raspberry Pis.
-Files are sent from the **TX Pi** over a laser beam using PWM encoding and received by the **RX Pi** via a photodiode, transimpedance amplifier, and comparitor.
+Files are sent from the **TX Pi** over a laser beam using PWM encoding and received by the **RX Pi** via a photodiode, transimpedance amplifier, and comparator.
 The recived packets are then verified with CRC-8 and ARQ retransmit.

 ## Table of Contents